emp3r0r7/WifiBall/README.md

 5. **Configure the Android App:**

     - Connect your Android device and ensure it has the necessary sensors enabled.
-    - Build and deploy the companion Android app from `android/` directory.
+    - Build and deploy the companion Android app from the `android/` directory.

 6. **Access the Application:**